aiven/devportal/docs/products/flink/overview.rst

 **Scaling a Flink cluster**
   Each node is equipped with a TaskManager and JobManager.
 We recommend that you scale up your cluster to add more CPU and memory for the TaskManager before attempting to scale out.
 This approach makes the best use of the resources available in the nodes.

   By default, each created TaskManager is configured with a single slot for best isolation between jobs.
+One slot is equivalent to one running data pipeline or job.
 We highly recommend that you adjust this setting for your use case.
+You can change this setting with ``number_of_task_slots`` under **Overview** > **Advanced configuration** in the Aiven web console.

   .. note::
      Adjusting the task slots per TaskManager requires a cluster restart.